pingcap/docs-cn/tiflash/tiflash-configuration.md

     data-dir = The data storage path of proxy. config = The proxy configuration file path. log-file = The proxy log path.
-    status-addr = The listening address from which the proxy metrics | status information is pulled. advertise-status-addr = The external access address of status-addr.
+    log-level = The proxy log level. "info" is used by default. status-addr = The listening address from which the proxy metrics | status information is pulled. advertise-status-addr = The external access address of status-addr.
 If it is left empty, status-addr is used by default.